Student Spotlight: Jennifer Chiavola

-In 2007, Jennifer Chiavola realized a dream that took over a decade to come to fruition – a diploma from College of DuPage.
+Jennifer Chiavola realized a dream that took over a decade to come to fruition – a diploma from College of DuPage.

-"I was in my mid-20s and thought I'd missed my window of opportunity to go to college," she said.
-"I was working with a woman in her mid-40s who was going to COD and was really inspired by her."
+“I was in my mid-20s and thought I’d missed my window of opportunity to go to college,” she said.

 Chiavola, a single mother at the time, worked two jobs and registered for one course at a time.
 When her car needed a repair or a bill needed to be paid, she took a semester off, always returning the next session for another class.

 “I loved it.
 I have always valued an education,” she said.
 “I just took it one semester at a time.”

 Despite all her achievements, Chiavola admits that while she was excited to attend Yale, she did not underestimate the challenges in front of her.

 “I worked so hard, but I feel like it’s possible for anyone who sets their mind to it to achieve the same goal.”